 Receiving over 4 million visitors a year, it is the fourth most visited park, and you feel it at Zion as you’re in a narrow canyon.

 With its immense red and white sandstone cliffs that reach out of the forested river bed to the brilliant blue of the sky, Zion Utah is a Southwest USA wonder.

 Its towering sandstone monoliths, slot canyons, rock formations, and hanging gardens makes it one of the most spectacular canyons in Utah and attracts outdoor adventures from all over the globe.

 So not only will Zion’s beauty capture your heart, it’s epic adventures will give you memories to share around the campfire!

-If you’re planning to visit Zion National Park in Southwestern Utah, the good news it’s one of the best places to visit in Utah with kids as the majority of the hikes in Zion are family-friendly – except the Angeles Landing hike!
+If you’re planning to visit Zion National Park in Southwestern Utah, the good news is it’s one of the best places to visit in Utah with kids as the majority of the hikes in Zion is family-friendly – except the Angeles Landing hike!

 Our kids now say that visiting Zion National Park currently sits along the Grand Canyon as their favorite national park in the USA.

 - Zion Canyon Scenic Drive

 Need some more inspiration about Zion National Park?
 Check out these other resources!

 2. Capitol Reef National Park